ROOFING MATERIALS

 DURANGO DEPOT, O-SCALE, DIAMOND SHINGLES

-Each package of shingles is priced at $10, with the amount of coverage varying by type of shingle and scale.
 The shake shingles are randomly spaced horizontally but are aligned evenly along the bottom (our prototype builders weren't into the "caricature" look!).
 The 3-tab (also known as "composition") shingles are typical of "asphalt" shingles.
 The shingle notches are spaced 12-inches apart and, again, are even on the bottom.
 The diamond style is also a composition or asphalt shingle that has been used on structures since the early 1930s.
 The prototype diamond shingles tabbed into each other along the bottom edge, making them more durable in windy locations.

 Shingles BIG